 Team News

-Harry Clarke, who became just the second player in Premier League history to score an own goal, concede a penalty and get sent off in the same game last weekend, is suspended, while Omari Hutchinson will be assessed after missing the loss against the Bees through illness.
+Harry Clarke, who became just the second player in Premier League history to score an own goal, concede a penalty and get sent off in the same game last weekend, is suspended, while Omari Hutchinson (illness), Sam Morsy (hamstring), Ben Johnson (thigh) and Massimo Luongo (ankle) are all back in training and will be assessed ahead of kickoff.

-Dara O'Shea could be tasked with moving over to right-back, which would likely see Luke Woolfenden recalled to partner Cameron Burgess at centre-back, while Liam Delap, Wes Burns and Jack Clarke are also in contention to return to the first XI.
+Dara O'Shea could be tasked with moving over to right-back if Johnson is not fit to start, which would likely see Luke Woolfenden recalled to partner Cameron Burgess at centre-back, while Liam Delap and Wes Burns and Jack Clarke are also in contention to return to the first XI.

 Ipswich Town possible starting lineup: